Irreducible representations of the symmetric groups from slash homologies of p-complexes: Basis of the slash homology groups

-Lemma \ref{lem:badpaths} allows us to introduce the following terminology. \begin{definition} For a bad standard tableau $\tbx$, we say that $\tbx_{2,i}$ is a \emph{bad entry} if $\tbx_{2,i}\geq 2i-1+p-1$.
+Lemma \ref{lem:badpaths} allows us to introduce the following terminology. \begin{definition} Let $\tbx\in\pbad_n(k)$ be a $p$-bad standard $(n-k,k)$-tableau.
+We say that $\tbx_{2,i}$ is a \emph{bad entry} if $\tbx_{2,i}\geq p+2(i-1)$.
 Since such an entry always exists by Lemma \ref{lem:badpaths}, we can define the following $(p-1)$-subset of $\interval{n}$:

 \end{definition}